 If you’re an online store owner struggling to win sales, your website may lack trust.
 Which is why you need to add social proof to make sure you establish trust and credibility.
 Consumers naturally trust other consumers and when they see a review or a testimonial from someone like them, they naturally place their trust.

 Leveraging customer loyalty is free and it only increases your brand awareness over time.
 Make the best use of UGC content including positive reviews, product demos, social media posts and other similar content.
 The goal is to make more customers feel associated with your brand and website.

-A CRO strategy can vary for different websites depending on their intent and category, and we cannot fix upon a perfect plan that works for everyone.
+A Conversion Rate Optimization strategy can vary for different websites depending on their intent and category, and we cannot fix upon a perfect plan that works for everyone.
 However, there are a few basic CRO techniques that you could start with.